thoughtbot/ember-cli-rails/README.md

 - app - this represents the name of the Ember CLI application.

-- path - the path, where your Ember CLI applications is located.
+- path - the path where your Ember CLI application is located.
 The default value is the name of your app in the Rails root.

 - enable - a lambda that accepts each requests' path.
 The default value is a